GitGhillie/phonon_rs/README.md

   - Transmission (one material per mesh for now)
   - Directivity

-Game engine developers can use the following to integrate the effects:
+Game engine developers can use the [Firewheel integration].
-- [FMOD integration]
-- [Kira integration]

 Game developers can use the [Bevy integration].

 Feel free to open a PR to add an integration!